biplabkumarkundu/WebAutomation_Rokomari.com_POM/README.md

 ### TestCase 05: Test_005_ShippingPage

-- Click on Go to Shipping Page Button
+- Click on Proceed to Checkout Button
 - Wait for Complete Pageload
 - Fill up forms with with name & phone number
 - Select খাগড়াছড়ি from drop-down as a City